grayrattus/stativa/README.md

-# Title of this project need to be agreed
+# Stativa

+Static site gallery generator that uses `gpg` for images encryption.

+You can use it to:

+- make gallery from you vacation photos and share with your friends.
+You really don't need to use Instagram or Facebook
+- make gallery that you want to shared only with people who know password for your photos

-# Usage
+# Basic usage Usage

-sh stativa.sh -c pathToTomlConfig
+`sh stativa.sh -c=pathToTomlConfig`

 # Examples